Last Updated: May 9, 2018

 They are by far the best exercises for packing on significant muscle mass, and you should take the time and effort to learn how to perform them correctly and safely.

-Free Weights > Machines
+Free Weights vs Machines for Building Size

 Your muscle building workouts should concentrate on free weights and not machines.